linux-cultist/venv-selector.nvim/README.md

 ```
 require("venv-selector").get_active_path() -- Gives path to the python executable inside the activated virtual environment
 require("venv-selector").get_active_venv() -- Gives path to the activated virtual environment folder
+require("venv-selector").retrieve_from_cache() -- To activate the last virtual environment set in the current working directory
 ```

 This can be used to print out the virtual environment in a status bar, or make the plugin work with other plugins that